WDI-SEA/react-development-course-materials/02-React State/10-section-recap2.md

 **Talking Points**:

 - Don't worry!
 While there's a lot to see at first, React is a pretty straightforward framework to use.
-You can create user interface components that extend from `React.Component`.
+You can create user interface components that extend from `Component`.
 These have a built-in life cycle that accepts data and can trigger automatic re-rendering whenever that data is updating.
 In a React component, an update in either the state or props will trigger the method cascade that can lead to a `render()`.

 </aside>